-I am not persuaded that it would be reasonable to provide any compensation for the claimed services of David Geier.
+I have not been persuaded, and am still not persuaded, that it would be reasonable to provide any compensation for the claimed services of David Geier.
 His only academic degree is a Bachelor of Arts with a major in biology.
 (Pet.
 Supp.
-Brief filed 7-28-10, Ex.
+Brief filed July 28, 2010, Ex.
 1, p.
 12.)
 He has no medical degree or other graduate degrees.
 It is the petitioners' burden to demonstrate that it would be reasonable to pay David Geier at his claimed hourly rates of \$200 or \$250, or at any other rate, but they have failed to demonstrate that he is qualified to provide valuable expert or consultant services to the PSC.

 In this regard, I note that in Riggins v.
 Secretary of HHS, No. 99-382V, 2009 WL 3319818, at 6-7 (Fed.
 Cl.
 Spec.
 Mstr.
-June 15, 2009), aff'd by unpublished order (Dec.
-10, 2009), Chief Special Master Golkiewicz was also presented with a bill for services by David Geier.
+June 15, 2009), aff'd, 406 Fed.
+Appx.
+479 (Fed.
+Cir.
+2011) (unpublished), Chief Special Master Golkiewicz was also presented with a bill for services by David Geier.
 The special master, however, found that David Geier "was not qualified to serve as a consultant on the medical issues presented in the Vaccine Program."
 (Id. at 7.)
 He declined to award any compensation for David Geier's services.

-In contrast, the petitioners have not pointed to any Vaccine Act case in which a special master has awarded compensation for services provided by David Geier.
+In contrast, the petitioners have not identified any Vaccine Act case in which a special master has awarded compensation for services provided by David Geier.

 Further, I note that in Riggins, the special master concluded, after studying the Geiers' billing records, that for many meetings or consultations, Mark Geier and David Geier seemed to have billed the same hours; the master found that this amounted to unjustified duplication of effort.
+2009 WL

-2009 WL 3319818 at 7.
+3319818 at 7.
 I have detected the same phenomenon again and again in the billing records submitted in this case, and I find it to be another reason to deny compensation for the hours billed by David Geier.